MicrosoftEdge/WebView2Feedback/specs/Print.md

   /// for the specified printer, and the current value is not changed.
   [propput] HRESULT Copies([in] INT32 value);

-  /// Collate of the printer.
+  /// True if the printed document should be collated.
 The default value is `FALSE`.
   /// This value is ignored in PrintToPdfStream method.
   [propget] HRESULT Collate([out, retval] BOOL* value);